NativeScript/nativescript-sdk-examples-ng/app/search-bar/overview.md

-SearchBar module represents UI component similer to `UISearchBar` in iOS and `SearchView` for Android, which allows you to to create simple filter for the the content in the app.
+The SearchBar module represents a UI component similar to `UISearchBar` in iOS and `SearchView` for Android, both of which allow you to to create a simple filter for the the content in the app.
-This module gives you the simple way to handle `submit` event and SearchBar `clear` event.
+This module gives you the simple way to handle a `submit` event and a `clear` event.